-4. Where the applicant completes the service and publication of notice under s.
-201 of the CER Act, it shall forthwith notify the CER in writing of the dates of the last service and publication.
+4. Where the applicant completes the service and publication of notice under section 201 of the CER Act, it shall forthwith notify the CER in writing of the dates of the last service and publication.
 The company shall file a tear sheet of the newspapers.

 When publishing notices, consider the availability of English and French newspapers and their respective regional coverage.
 In the event that newspapers in the region are published in only one official language, publish both the French and English versions side by side in compliance with the Official Languages Act.

-The Rules require that where an applicant completes the service and publication of any notice under s.
-201 of the CER Act, the company shall forthwith notify the CER in writing of the dates of the last service and publication.
-This allows the Commission to determine when the notices were served and published which commences the comment period set out in ss.
-201(3) and 201(4) of the CER Act.
+The Rules require that where an applicant completes the service and publication of any notice under section 201 of the CER Act, the company shall forthwith notify the CER in writing of the dates of the last service and publication.
+This allows the Commission to determine when the notices were served and published which commences the comment period set out in subsections 201(3) and 201(4) of the CER Act.
 The Commission will not approve any PPBoR prior to the expiry of the comment period.

 Detailed Route Hearing